It’s Filing Time!

 If you’re already in saving mode, there are a variety of ways to start allocating money to important things BEFORE the IRS tries to tax it.
 That includes some obvious ones, like 401k and retirement plans or Roth IRAs.
 You can also convert a traditional IRA to a Roth IRA (before the December 31 deadline) to avoid federal income tax on that money, especially if the value of your traditional IRA investments is down this year.
 By the way, if your employer contributes to your 401k, take advantage of that ASAP – make sure to meet their match amount, doubling your money, and avoiding taxes on it altogether.

 7: Open a Health Savings Account

-In addition to your 401k and IRA, consider a Health Savings Account, which allocates your money into a special bank account that can be used to pay for anything from medical appointments, to necessities at the drug store.
+In addition to your 401k and IRA, consider a Health Savings Account, which allocates your money into a special bank account that can be used to pay for anything from medical appointments to necessities at the drugstore.
 If you have any kind of ongoing care, like therapy or prescriptions, this is perfect for you.
 But consider even a small amount to cover your yearly check-up appointments.
-The money in an HSA rolls over each year, so it won’t go to waste, and the deadline for contributing is the same as the April 18 tax deadline, so there’s still time to save on your individual tax returns!
+The money in an HSA rolls over each year so that it won’t go to waste, and the deadline for contributing is the same as the April 18 tax deadline, so there’s still time to save on your tax returns!

 8: Did You Move?